-There is no cure for ASD, however with early intervention with evidence-based treatments and education, many people with ASD can learn skills that will increase the quality of their lives, function productively and attain some degree of independence.
-Focusing on the implications of working with individuals on the spectrum, it is vital to understand what the cultural norms are for a given community and which skills are valued by parents from various communities.
-Unfortunately, there is still paucity of research exploring perceptions of parents from minority and majority ethnic groups living in the same country regarding their views on behaviours which are considered to be features of autism.
+There is no cure for ASD, however, with early intervention of evidence-based treatments and education, many people with ASD can learn skills that will increase the quality of their lives.
+These interventions help those with ASD to function productively and attain some degree of independence.
+Focusing on the implications of working with individuals on the spectrum, it is vital to identify and understand what the cultural norms are for a given community and which skills are valued by parents from various communities.
+Unfortunately, there is still paucity of research exploring ethnic majority and minority parents’ perceptions of behaviors which are considered to be features of autism, as well as the implications of these perceptions for diagnosis and treatment.

-D. I decide to pursue a career in psychology because I’ve seen first hand the positive effect that therapy and psychological intervention can have on the life of someone struggling with behavioral disorders or mental health conditions.
-I also fascinated with the inner workings of the mind and wanted to better understand human behavior.
+D. I decided to pursue a career in psychology because I have seen first-hand the positive effects that therapy and psychological interventions can have on the lives of those struggling with behavioral disorders or mental health conditions.
+I am also fascinated with the inner workings of the mind and wanted to better understand human behavior.
 I believe the powerful effect therapy and psychological interventions can have on individuals, families and society as a whole.
-When I studied educational psychology I focused my studies on early childhood behavioral and emotional development and cognition.
-I have extensive experience being face to face with children, adults and their circle of support including parents, teachers, and other circle of support members and community representative in various settings.
-Feeling how can i make difference to their lives.
-I enjoyed the challenge of helping children understand their emotional worlds and change through the use of cognitive behavioral techniques and play therapy.
-I decided to specialize my studies in Child Psychology simply because I hate to see kids struggle.
-Additionally, The advances of psychology show us that childhood determines the predispositions of adult life.
-My compassion and dedication to help child overcome certain behaviors, emotional or environmental obstacles are still drives my current professional goals.
-At each step of my path, i have increased my skills and knowledge and as Continuing my own development as a child psychologist i am enthusiastic about the possibility of participating in the child and family track. i am excited that such integrion of strong foundation in the theory and practice appear to be availble at the program and specifically at the child and family track.
+When I studied educational psychology, I focused my studies on early childhood behavioral and emotional development and cognition.
+I have extensive experience interacting face-to-face with children, adults and their circle of support including parents, teachers, and other circle of support members and community representative in various settings.
+My work has brought me much satisfaction as I was able to see the difference I made in the children’s lives.
+I enjoyed the challenge of helping children understand their emotional worlds and make positive changes through the use of cognitive behavioral techniques and play therapy.
+I decided to specialize in Child Psychology simply because I hated to see kids struggle.
+Additionally, the advances of psychology show us that childhood determines the predispositions of adult life.
+My compassion and dedication to help children overcome certain behaviors, as well as emotional or environmental obstacles, are what made me get into this field originally and they still drive my current professional goals.
+At each step of my path, I have increased my skillset and knowledge.
+As I continue to progress in my own development as a child psychologist, I am enthusiastic about the possibility of participating in the child and family track at CSPP.
+I am excited that the program’s curriculum, and in particular the child and family track, integrates both theory and practice.